CharlieMAYBE/xmflsaa-authen/README.md

 * 11/12/2017 Alumni can be searched by name or class year
 * 12/20/2017 Complete name list of alumni from 1988 to 2017
 * Authenticate alumni from signup list
-* 2/5/2018 Finish backend and a single-page frontend
+* 2/5/2018 Finish backend and a single-page website

 Todos: